Back in May, we announced

 What was your inspiration behind your collection?

 "Well, when you get your first clothing collection and it’s a blank canvas, they’re literally like ‘What do you want to do?’
 So I brought in these large vision boards, and I had all different things cut out.
-I actually have a real gangsta side.
-I love the music — the faux-leather pants [we made] has almost a bit of Hunger Games
+I love [rap] — the faux-leather pants [we made] has almost a bit of Hunger Games

 , bad-ass-action-girl thing going on.
 And then I have a very quirky side from the all-girls private school I went to — like sometimes I wear stupid fucking ribbons in my hair and shit because I had that growing up.
 So I think I have these weird different elements.
 And when I brought all the ideas to the table, the Torrid ladies were like, ‘I’m not sure how this is going to come together...’
 And they said, ‘Preppy?
 No one is buying that.’
 But it’s a combination of these things that make me!
 So we brought those different elements in, and it resulted in these 39 pieces.